 Version Author Date Section Changes summary

-2 Angela 20.04.2023 Links to Clarifying the use of artificial intelligence
+2 ACrabtree 20.04.2023 Clarifying the use of artificial intelligence

-Crabtree policies software and implications
+software and implications

+3 GConti 29.05.2024 Change of job title and examples of AI

+tools removed.

 Policy description:

 This policy defines what the College means by academic misconduct, particularly plagiarism and any form of cheating, fraud or gaining an unfair advantage in examinations.
 It will not conflict with the policies and regulations of the Awarding Organisation or the Joint Council for Qualifications.
 In establishing this policy, the College is seeking to maintain the integrity of its academic awards and procedures and to give any student affected a fair opportunity to respond to any allegation of academic misconduct.
 This policy applies to all the qualifications delivered by the College at further education levels.